Increasing fun in sports (Dutch Football Association)

 To make a positieve impact with sports and football, it's important that everyone can enjoy it, feels good and treats each another with respect.
 Therefore, we have been helping the Dutch Football Association to increase the enjoyment of football and to create a safe sports environment since 2013.

 We investigate where annoyance, comments and aggression towards the arbitration in football comes from.
 Based on this, we work together with the KNVB to develop effective actions and interventions to reduce annoyance and aggression towards the referee and linesmen, including:

 The introduction of the time penalty

-Based on these findings, we give advice on how to best use rankings to increase their fun: the emphasis should not be on mutual competition, but mainly on personal development and progress with the team.
+We investigate what young children do and don't like about football, and how rankings influence this.
+Based on these findings, we set guidelines on how to use rankings for pupils, so that they increase their fun in football.
+For example, the emphasis should not be on mutual competition, but mainly on personal development and progress with the team.

-Increasing satisfaction on different types of football fields
+Increasing satisfaction about different types of football fields

-More specifically, we look at the introduction of a new type of field: the non-fill field.
-To increase satisfaction with these fields, we provide advice on:
+Specifically, we look at the introduction of a new type of field: the non-fill field.
+We test satisfaction with these fields, and set guidelines for improvements with regard to:

 The fields themselves, aimed at producers and suppliers